wp-plugins/n3rdskwat-mp3player/readme.txt

 * Easily customizable positioning and layout properties
 * Converts your blog to an AJAX controlled environment with keeping the SEO (search engine optimization) structure in tact!
 * Uses SWFAddress to ensure you can link your pages to anybody correctly
+* In the process of adding localized translations!

+If you are a translator please send a translated version to [jmf@n3rdskwat.com](mailto:jmf@n3rdskwat.com) or drop a comment on [our blog](http://www.n3rdskwat.com/)!

 == Installation ==

-1a.
-Download the plugin through the build-in plugin-search.
-1b.
-Or download it manually and extract it in your plugins directory.
+1. Download the plugin through the build-in plugin-search or download it manually and extract it in your plugins directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. If you have other plugins, be sure to test thoroughly after loading a new page on your blog, see the F.A.Q. for more information.
 4. When other plugins fail to work properly please contact us at the plugin-website so we can build in a solution!